Accurate Estimation of Diffusion Coefficients and their Uncertainties from Computer Simulation: Background

 The statistical properties of $p(\Dest)$ depend on both the input MSD data and the choice of regression scheme used to obtain a ``best fit'' linear model.
 An optimal estimation scheme for $\D$ should be unbiased, i.e., the expected value, $\mathbb{E}(\Dest)$, should equal the true self-diffusion coefficient $\D$, and should be maximally statistically efficient, i.e., the spread of $p(\Dest)$ around $\D$ should be minimised.
 An estimation scheme should also provide an accurate estimate of the uncertainty in $\Dest$, to allow this estimated parameter to be used in subsequent inferential analysis.

 For data that are both statistically independent and identically normally distributed, ordinary least squares regression (OLS) is unbiased and statistically efficient, and gives accurate estimates of the uncertainties in the resulting regression coefficients.
 MSD data obtained from simulation, however, are neither statistically independent nor identically distributed.
 The variances, $\var{\oMSDi}$, are correlated, since the displacement of each particle at time $t+\Delta t$ is necessarily similar to its displacement at time $t$, and hence, $\oMSDs{t}$ is similar to $\oMSDs{t+\Delta t}$.
-These variances are also typically unequal---the data are heteroscedastic \cite{smith_random_1996,he_statistical_2018}.
-Because the key assumptions of the OLS method are not valid for MSD data, OLS gives statistically inefficient estimates of $\D$, while the estimated regression uncertainties obtained from the standard OLS statistical formulae significantly underestimate the true uncertainty in $\prob{\Dest_\mathrm{OLS}}$ (Fig.~\ref{fig:glswlsols}a).
+These variances are also typically unequal---the data are heteroscedastic \cite{smith_random_1996,he_statistical_2018,UslerEtAl_JComputChem2023}.
+Because the key assumptions of the OLS method are not valid for MSD data, OLS gives statistically inefficient estimates of $\D$, while the estimated regression uncertainties obtained from the standard OLS statistical formulae significantly underestimate the true uncertainty in $\prob{\Dest_\mathrm{OLS}}$ (\cref{fig:glswlsols}a).

-Some improvement can be made by using weighted least squares (WLS) (Fig.~\ref{fig:glswlsols}b), where the residual for each observed MSD value is weighted by the reciprocal of its variance, $1/(\var{\oMSDi})$.
+Some improvement can be made by using weighted least squares (WLS) (\cref{fig:glswlsols}b), where the residual for each observed MSD value is weighted by the reciprocal of its variance, $1/(\var{\oMSDi})$.
 Like OLS, WLS is an unbiased estimator, and for heteroscedastic data it has higher statistical efficiency than OLS.
-WLS still disregards correlations in $\oMSD$, however, and is therefore statistically inefficient, while the WLS estimated uncertainties for the regression coefficients still underestimate the true uncertainty in $\prob{\Dest_\mathrm{WLS}}$.
+WLS still neglects correlations in $\oMSD$, however, and is therefore statistically inefficient, and the WLS estimated uncertainties for the regression coefficients still underestimate the true uncertainty in $\prob{\Dest_\mathrm{WLS}}$.

 To optimally estimate the true ensemble-average MSD, and hence $\D$, from simulation data, it is necessary to account for both the changing variance and correlation structure of $\oMSD$.
 Within the framework of linear regression, this can be achieved using generalised least squares (GLS).
 GLS gives estimated regression coefficients, $\widehat{\beta}$, via